0Sombra666/Betterbedrux/README.md

 ---
 > [!WARNING]
-> This is my personal fork for personal use, i may not make it completely easy to understand step by step, i may not maintain the project or update it. ❗❗❗ DO NOT POST ISSUES ON THE OFFICIAL REPOSITORY❗❗❗
+> This is my personal fork for personal use, i may not make it completely easy to understand step by step, i may not maintain the project or update it. ❗❗❗ DO NOT POST ISSUES ON THE OFFICIAL REPOSITORY❗❗❗ Old is gold, I'm not going to sync this fork with the official repository because I found the web interface update to be poor and impractical; I prefer to keep the older, stable version.

 ## 🚀 Features